Rigid automorphisms of linking systems of finite groups of Lie type: Isometries of acting on

 Therefore, whenever we have an automorphism of $G$ that is induced from an isometry of the root system, the restriction to $A$ can be analyzed by passing to the co-root lattice. \begin{lem}[Lemma 2.7 in \cite{broto2019automorphisms}] Adapt Notation \ref{not: gp of lie type}, and assume also that $\G$ is of universal type.
 Let $\Gamma<\aut(V)$ be any finite group of isometries of $(V,\Sigma)$.
 Then there is an action of $\Gamma$ on $\T$, where $g(h_\a(u))=h_{g(\a)}(u)$ for each $\g\in\Gamma$, $\a\in\Sigma$, and $u\in\overline{\F}_{q_0}^\times$.
 Fix $m\geq3$ such that $q_0\nmid m$, and set $T_m=\{t\in\T\mid t^m=1\}$.
 Then $\Gamma$ acts faithfully on $T_m$.
 If $1\neq g$ and $l\in\Z$ are such that $g(t)=t^l$ for each $t\in T_m$, then $l\equiv-1\pmod{m}$. \end{lem} In particular, Lemma \ref{lem: 27} tells us that the group $\Gamma_G W_0$ acts faithfully on $A$.
 Furthermore, if there were some $\g\in \Gamma_G W_0$ such that $\g|_A\in\aut_{\scal}(A)$, then $\g$ acts as inversion or the identity.

-\subsection{When \texorpdfstring{$G$}{G} is a Chevalley Group}
+\subsection{When \texorpdfstring{$G$}{G} is a Chevalley group}

 To prove the generalization of Lemma \ref{lem: 27}, we need the following result regarding the subdiagrams generated by subsets of simple roots. \begin{defn} For any subset $X$ of $\Pi$, define $\Delta(X)$ to be the subdiagram of the Dynkin diagram induced by elements of $X$. \end{defn} \begin{defn} Let $\b\in\Sigma$.
 The \emph{support of $\b$}, denoted $\supp(\b)$, is the subset $\supp(\b)\subset\Pi$ that contains each simple root that appears with nonzero coefficients when $\b$ is written as a sum of simple roots. \end{defn} \begin{lem}[Corollary 3(a) in Chapter VI in \cite{bourbaki4to6}] Let $\a\in\Sigma$.
 Then $\Delta(\supp(\a))$ is connected. \end{lem} In order to prove the generalization of Lemma \ref{lem: 27}, it will be helpful to consider the cases of Chevalley groups and Steinberg groups separately.
 We first show that, under the hypotheses, the Weyl group $W_0$ acts faithfully on $A/Z(\f)$ when $G=A^{\un}_1(q)=\SL_2(q)$.
 Although this is very easy to see directly, we provide an argument that hints at the general strategy in the other types.
-We cannot generalize Lemma \ref{lem: 27} in the case that $G=A^{\un}_1(q)$ further as a field automorphism of $G$ of order 2 acts trivially on $A/Z(\f)$.
+We cannot generalize Lemma \ref{lem: 27} in the case that $G=A^{\un}_1(q)$ further as a field automorphism of $G$ of order 2 acts trivially on $A/Z(\f)$. \begin{lem} Assume Hypotheses \ref{hyp: gp of lie type}.
+If $G=A^{\un}_1(q)$, then $W_0$ acts faithfully on $A/Z(\f)$. \end{lem} \begin{proof} If $G=A^{\un}_1(q)$ with $q\equiv1\pmod{8}$, then $G$ does not have abelian Sylow 2-subgroups.
+By \cite[Theorem 1.12.6]{gorenstein2005classification}, $Z(G)=\langle h_{\a_1}(-1)\rangle$.
+Since $G$ is of universal type,